Did You Know This? Interesting Facts About Canada

 6. It’s home to the highest tides in the world

 Where in the world can you find 300 million year old fossils and 12 species of whale?

 The Bay of Fundy is home to the highest tide in the world, with every tide 100 cubic kilometres of water enters in and out of the bay – this is equal to the daily expulsion of all the world’s fresh water rivers!
 The unique shape and size of the bay means it acts like a giant funnel, and as the water enters the bay – the only place it can go is up!

 This stunning bay is nestled between the Canadian provinces of Nova Scotia and New Brunswick, where you can kayak and walk during low tide.

 7. It’s home to the world’s biggest beaver dam

 Beavers have a reputation as hard workers, within their dams they store wood and food and use them to protect themselves from predators such as bears.

-In 2007, one Canadian ecologist discovered the world’s largest beaver dam in Northern Alberta – it’s so large that it can be seen from space!
+In 2007, one Canadian ecologist discovered the world’s largest beaver dam in Northern Alberta – it’s so large that it can be seen from space and is twice the size of the Hoover dam, which borders Arizona and Nevada.
+This incredible woodland construction is a staggering 2,790 feet.
 It is quite unusual for beaver dams to be larger than 500 metres.